Compare last minute travel insurance quotes

 Can I buy travel insurance if I'm already abroad?

-You might have to wait a couple of days for the insurance to activate.
-That's so the company can check for fraud.
+You might also have to wait a few days for the insurance policy to activate.
+That's so the insurance company can run fraud checks.

 Can I extend my travel insurance policy while I'm travelling?

-Keep in mind, though, that if something has happened during the trip, your insurer might not cover it for the extension.
-For example, if you get ill and you extend your policy while you're ill, your insurer might not pay for the rest of your treatment.
+Keep in mind that if something has happened during your trip, your insurer might not cover it for the extension.

 Our service is free and compares a wide range of trusted household names.
 Confused.com is an intermediary and receives commission from theidol.com if you decide to buy through our website which is based on a percentage of the total annual premium.
 We pride ourselves on impartiality and independence – therefore we don't promote any one insurance provider over another.